Russell Brand: Writing

 Brand made his children's book debut in November 2014 with Russell Brand's Trickster Tales: The Pied Piper of Hamelin.
-It is the first instalment of an intended series, featuring illustrations by Chris Riddell.
+It is the first installment of an intended series, featuring illustrations by Chris Riddell.
 In The Guardian, reviewer Lucy Mangan noted: "The on-Brand need to be noticed is there on every page, his unwillingness to get out of the way of the story tripping the reader up at every turn" and adding that Chris Riddell's illustrations "give the book a beauty it does not deserve and a coherence the text does not deliver".
-Nicholas Tucker, in The Independent, noted the book's "wearingly offensive" language, and commented: "Brand’s take on The Pied Piper of Hamelin is the first of a series of riffs on traditional fairy and folk tales.
-If they are all as bad as this one, British children’s books will have hit a new low."
+Nicholas Tucker, in The Independent, noted the book's "wearingly offensive" language, and commented: "Brand's take on The Pied Piper of Hamelin is the first of a series of riffs on traditional fairy and folk tales.
+If they are all as bad as this one, British children's books will have hit a new low."

 His book Revolution, in which Brand develops his earlier ideas, was published by Random House in October 2014 and received much publicity.
 Nick Cohen of The Observer called Brand's writing "atrocious: long-winded, confused and smug; filled with references to books Brand has half read and thinkers he has half understood."
 On the other hand, Steve Richards in The Independent commented: "Brand writes and speaks with verve, words flowing effortlessly and musically.
 The contrast with the tame wooden prose of elected politicians is marked."

 In September 2017, Macmillan published Brand's book Recovery: Freedom from Our Addictions.
-His next book, Mentors: How To Help and Be Helped, was published in January 2019.
+His book, Mentors: How To Help and Be Helped, was published in January 2019.
 It deals with the people who have had a positive impact on his life and encourages us to look to others to become better individuals.

+Product promotion

+In 2024, Brand promoted a "magic amulet" that he claimed protected against "corruption" by "evil energies" and "lethal signals", citing in particular Wi-Fi.
+Claims that Wi-Fi signals are harmful are not supported by any scientific evidence.